COVID-19: Health and Social Care

 Kensington and Chelsea is committed to working in partnership with the borough’s care homes who have a vital role to play in protecting vulnerable people during the Covid-19 pandemic.
 This letter and implementation plan sets out at high level the support arrangements that are currently in place locally to support care homes to protect their staff and residents.

-Every Mind Matters and supporting mental wellbeing for adults
+- Every Mind Matters and supporting mental wellbeing

 We know that for many people the current Coronavirus situation may result in feelings of anxiety, loneliness or depression.